vaab/web_google_chart/README.rst

 Troubleshooting
 ---------------

-- It has occured on some rare occasion that legacy ``chart.js`` seems to be loaded after the javascript code of this module, leading to google chart NOT replacing legacy charts.
+- It has occurred on some rare occasion that legacy ``chart.js`` seems to be loaded after the javascript code of this module, leading to google chart NOT replacing legacy charts.
 This remains to be confirmed as I cannot reproduce it.